The Baby Maker: Release

 The film had its premiere on October 1, 1970 at the Plaza and New Embassy Theatres in New York.

 Reception

 Criticizing the directing and writing of James Bridges, critic Shirley Rigby said of the "bizarre" film, "Only the performances in the film save it from being a total travesty."
 Rigby went on to say, "Barbara Hershey is a great little actress, much, much more than just another pretty face."
 John Simon called The Baby Maker "insufferable".
+The film received an Academy Award nomination at the 43rd Academy Awards for Best Original Song Score.

-DVD
+Home media

 The Baby Maker was released to DVD by Warner Home Video on March 23, 2009, via the Warner Archives DVD-on-demand service as a Region 1 DVD.